Pericles: Ostracising Cimon

 Such measures impelled Pericles's critics to hold him responsible for the gradual degeneration of the Athenian democracy.
-The 19th century Greek historian Constantine Paparrigopoulos, argued that Pericles sought for the expansion and stabilization of all democratic institutions.
+The 19th century Greek historian Constantine Paparrigopoulos, argued that Pericles sought for the expansion and stabilisation of all democratic institutions.
 Accordingly, he enacted legislation granting the lower classes access to the political system and the public offices, from which they had previously been barred.

 According to Samons, Pericles believed that it was necessary to raise the demos, in which he saw an untapped source of Athenian power and the crucial element of Athenian military dominance.
 (The fleet, backbone of Athenian power since the days of Themistocles, was manned almost entirely by members of the lower classes).

 Cimon, in contrast, apparently believed that no further free space for democratic evolution existed.
 He was certain that democracy had reached its peak and Pericles's reforms were leading to the stalemate of populism.
 According to Paparrigopoulos, history vindicated Cimon, because Athens, after Pericles's death, sank into the abyss of political turmoil and demagogy.
 Paparrigopoulos maintained that an unprecedented regression descended upon the city, whose glory perished as a result of Pericles's populist policies.

 According to another historian, Justin Daniel King, radical democracy benefited people individually, but harmed the state.
 In contrast, Donald Kagan asserted that the democratic measures Pericles put into effect provided the basis for an unassailable political strength.
 After all, Cimon finally accepted the new democracy and did not oppose the citizenship law, after he returned from exile in 451 BC.